Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps/guide.en-sg.md

 >>
 > Automated backup
 >>
->> A daily backup of the system (excluding additional disks) is created automatically and retained for 24 hours.
+>> A daily backup of the system (excluding additional disks) is created automatically and retained for 24 hours (only applicable to services ordered from 7 AUG, 2025).
 By upgrading to the **Automatic Backup Premium** option, you will have the last 7 daily backups of your VPS available to mount and restore.
 >> Compared to manual snapshots, this feature increases data security by creating several restore points at regular intervals.
 >>